khenidak/dysk/readme.md

 #List block devices
 lsblk

-# dysks can be formatted as regular disks using mkfs command example:
+# dysks can be formatted as regular disks using mkfs command, example:
 sudo mkfs.ext4 /dev/dysk6Hjr5R52 #Device name from the output above.
 ```